MathHubInfo/Frontend/README.md

 # Furthermore, in case no MMT is running, a Mock Client exists during development.
 # This can be enabled like so:
 MMT_URL= yarn webpack-dev-server

+# For convenience two shortcuts exist:
+yarn devmock
+yarn devmmt

+# both start webpack-dev-server on port 3000.
+# the first command uses a mocked mmt instance, the second one
+# uses a real mmt expected to be at localhost:8080

 ```

 As an IDE, it is recommended to use [Visual Studio Code](https://code.visualstudio.com/) (>= May 2018 (version 1.24)) along with the [TSLint Extension](https://marketplace.visualstudio.com/items?itemName=eg2.tslint).